neerajmg/Product-Review-Analyser/README.md

 1. Load extension unpacked (`chrome://extensions`).
 2. Open a product page with reviews.
-3. Use the popup button “Analyze Reviews (Deep Crawl Up To 30 Pages)”.
+3. Use the popup button “Analyze Reviews”.
 4. Complete the consent modal; crawl will aggregate up to 30 pages or stop earlier when pages end.
 5. View pros/cons overlay.
 If no API key is set, local fallback summarizer is used.